uzalu/maxima/src/characters.md

 | [🧰 Skills](skills.md) | What a Character is good at |
 | [💠 Specials](specials.md) | Notable non-standard abilities |
 | [⚕️ Status](status.md) | Currently-active conditions |

+## Character Creation
+Characters, particularly Player-Characters, should be designed using this process.

+### Acquiring Skills
+Players may spend 1 🌱Growth to increase a 🧰Skill's Rating by 1.
+<span class="subline">This includes creating the 🧰Skill at level 1.</span>

+---
+*Work in Progress*